The best "Post-Britpop" Albums

 What is “Post-Britpop”, exactly?

 The accepted high water mark of the genre that was known as Britpop was most probably the two nights that Oasis played at Knebworth in August 1996.
-That’s where the Supersonic documentary ends and it seems the glory days of the movement had peaked.

 Be Here Now, released a year later, was one of the biggest selling albums of all time - and yet it never quite achieved the same critical acclaim as the previous two LPs.
 Blur had moved away from the jaunty pop of Parklife and The Great Escape and had moved into darker areas.
 Other bands, like Elastica, failed to follow up the success of their earlier singles.